As a holistic nutritionist one question I get asked all the time by clients, friends and family is “Is coffee bad for me?”.

 In my opinion the answer completely depends on the individual.
 For most people it depends on how your body metabolizes caffeine.
 Some people are “fast metabolizers” and some people are “slow metabolizers” due to a gene called CYP1A2, which basically means your body processes caffeine slowly.
 Fast metabolizers can often tolerate a lot more caffeine than slow metabolizers.
 In fact there are many more health benefits of caffeine for fast metabolizers, some studies have shown that depression decreased with increased caffeine intake from fast metabolizers.
 On the flip slide if you think you might be a slow metabolizer and experience some of the negative symptoms listed below (listen, and tune into your body post caffeine), you may want to consider cutting back on the amount of coffee you drink.

-Here are some of the pro’s and con’s of caffeine consumption.
+Here are some of the pros and cons caffeine consumption.

 Potential problems from drinking coffee: